My Dance Videos

 Triple Two Step / 2008 UCWDC ProAm Crystal Newcomer

-This video will give you an idea of where I started.
+This is another video will give you an idea of where I started.
 It was my very first Worlds competing in Pro-Am.
 I took 1st in this dance receiving a Gold and 3rd Place Overall in the Crystal Division.
 Crystal is the 30+ age division.
 This event was the 2008 UCWDC World Championship of Country Western Dance in Nashville at the Opryland Hotel.
-The lady I’m dancing with was my pro, Terri Bordeaux, she taught me a lot and I was very lucky to have her as my first coach.
+The lady I’m dancing with was my pro, Terri Bordeaux, she taught me a lot and I was very lucky to have her as my first coach. 🙂

 Chill Factor / 2006 IAGLCWDC Annual Line Dance